xemlock/google-apps-login/readme.txt

 [Google Profile Avatars](https://wp-glogin.com/avatars/?utm_source=Login%20Readme%20Avatars&utm_medium=freemium&utm_campaign=Freemium)
 is available on our website.
 It displays users' Google profile photos in place of their avatars throughout your site.

-Google Apps Login works on single or multisite WordPress websites or private intranets.
+Login for Google Apps works on single or multisite WordPress websites or private intranets.

 = Requirements =